This hearty and simple beef stew is made completely from scratch and is absolutely delicious, just like Mom used to make it.

 - Heat oil over medium-high heat in a large pot or dutch oven.
 Add the meat (reserve the remaining flour in the bowl) and cook until just browned.
 If necessary, you can add a little more oil to the pot or a bit of water to keep the meat from burning.

-- While meat is browning, whisk 1 cup of filtered water into the remaining flour until no lumps remain.
+- While meat is browning, whisk 1 cup of filtered water into whatever flour was left in the bowl until no lumps remain.
 Once the meat is browned, pour in flour and water mixture and an additional 7 cups of water.

 - Bring to a boil and reduce temperature so your meat is cooking at a simmer.